*Recipe updated with better pictures and streamlined instructions*

-The game was amazing, and the dessert was pretty good, too.
+The Tigers beat Alabama, and the dessert was pretty good, too.

 The best part of this cheesecake might be the crust.
 When reading over cheesecake recipes (all of which seemed to use a graham cracker crust), I thought, why not ginger snaps?
 Same cookie crunch, but lots more fall flavors.